vyrjana/pyimpspec/README.md

 ## About

-pyimpspec is a Python package that provides an application programming interface (API) for working with impedance spectra.
+Pyimpspec is a Python package that provides an application programming interface (API) for working with impedance spectra.
 The target audience is researchers who use electrochemical impedance spectroscopy (EIS).
 Those looking for a program with a graphical user interface may wish to instead use [DearEIS](https://github.com/vyrjana/DearEIS), which is based on pyimpspec.